kingwinkie/samsung-photo-frame-ctrl/README.md

 Features
 --------
+* Behavior can be configured in config.py

+* frame_ctrl.py
   * If a photo frame is in mass storage mode, the program will change it into mini display mode.
   * If a photo frame is in mini display mode, the program will send the jpeg that was specified as the program argument to the photo frame. *The JPEG must be prescaled to the exactly correct size!*

-* window-in-frame.sh which shows a user selected application window in the photo frame (needs Imagemagick!)
+* show-image.py
+  * Resize and center the image specified as the program argument and call frame_ctrl to show the image

+* slideshow.py
+  * In mode IMG_SOURCE = 1 (FOLDER) shows images from folder defined in IMG_SOURCE_PATH in random order
+  * In mode IMG_SOURCE = 2 (URL) downloads images from URL defined in IMG_SOURCE_PATH

 Supported photo frames
 ----------------------